omegasenior/topbiketoursportugal/content/tours/santiago-compostela-bike-tour.md

   - Spain
 meta:
   description: >
-    Ride along the coast, in the easiest route to Santiago de Compostela.
-Start in Porto city and make a journey of a life time.
+    Cycling along the coast, in the easiest route to Santiago de Compostela.
+    Start to cycling the Camino of st James in Porto city and make a journey of a life time.
+This amazing bike tour crosses the Nort of Portugal and North of Spain where you will pedal trhough the bridge of the river Lima, the bridge of Minho river and Galicia coast line.
   keywords: >-
-    cycling holidays portugal,Cycling tours, Santiago de Compostela, sea, religious tourism, bicycle, Portugal, Gallicia
+    bike tour santiago de compostela, guided bike tour santiago de compostela,cycling tour the way of st james
   robots: INDEX
   title: Santiago de Compostela starting in Porto
 groupSizeMax: 1